 Virtual Stars leans a bit heavier than most Neptunia titles for visual novel-style storytelling.
 While players seek action might be put off by the decision, story-minded series stalwarts should appreciate the witty repartee.
 Neptunia’s new realm of Virtualand is a haven in diversionary entertainment, filled with what the game refers to as ‘content’.
 It’s the kind of world that Google’s execs probably dream about at night, where videos can help quell the pangs of loneliness with Vtubers who act as surrogate friend.

 While some might fault Virtual Stars for leaning on trope, the interplay between the different personalities remains endearing.
 From Nep’s infectious enthusiasm and slight airheadedness to Noire’s tsundere-leanings, you don’t have to know the entire Hyperdimension Neptunia storyline to have fun.
 But you should at least know their basic personalities types and quirks.
 While I didn’t expect to find Me and You as endearing, their tsukkomi and boke (straight-laced and funny) shtick complemented the Goddesses chatter exceedingly well.
 But I also can’t help but feel the game has a number of missed opportunities.
-Seeing everyone’s favorite dog-girl, Inugami Korone, doing things like explaining Human Centipede to NepNep
+Seeing everyone’s favorite dog-girl, Inugami Korone, doing things like explaining Human Centipede to NepNep could have been golden.

 Personal idiosyncrasies aside, it’s difficult to find fault with the game’s madcap approach to storytelling.
 Persistently creative and capricious, Virtual Stars’ plotline eludes obviousness.
 Much of the enjoyment stems from not expecting the game’s next reference or plot direction.
 And in keeping with the franchise’s fondness for allegory, Stars’ can be read in different ways, as the game’s cast cure the Antis of their cynicism.
 Don’t dwell on the negative, the writers remind us, when there’s so much to enjoy.